openfheorg/openfhe-network-examples/README.md

 ## Network Measurement Examples (are built using the peer to peer framework for GRPC communication)

 Found in `src/network_measure_examples`.
-The examples include adjacent network measure between two nodes without a controller and path measurement.
-The path measurement example is to compute statistics among the nodes where the data is accumulated along a path of nodes.
+The two examples include

+1) an adjacent network measure, where two nodes take measurements of a shared integer value (such as the bandwidth between them) and determine if the measurement is the same or different in a secure manner.
+There are configurations with and without a third party controller node.

+2) Measurement of values along a path.
+This example accumulates values in a vector from each node in a path, and computes some operations  on the accumulated data.
+This is done using threshold FHE.

+The current path measurement example allows for computation of some statistics (such as mean, squares of mean and cubes of mean as of now) by accumulating encrypted data along a path of nodes.
+A trusted controller receives the partial decryption shares and does the computation.
+The same ciphertext is used to accumulate data from multiple nodes (treated as a register).
+The following files are specific to the path measurement example

+1. `register_functions.h` : functions used for accumulation of data
+   into the ciphertext.

+1. `path_measure_crypto_functions.h, .cpp` : The cryptographic
+   functions such as joint public key, evaluation keys generation along a path.

 # Building Instructions